Michigan State vs. Kansas State Predictions & Picks - NCAA Tournament Sweet 16

 Kansas State Performance Insights

-- The Wildcats put up 75.5 points per game (84th in college basketball) while allowing 68.9 per outing (141st in college basketball).
-They have a +225 scoring differential and outscore opponents by 6.6 points per game.
+- The Wildcats outscore opponents by 6.6 points per game (posting 75.5 points per game, 84th in college basketball, and allowing 68.9 per outing, 141st in college basketball) and have a +225 scoring differential.

-- Kansas State ranks 172nd in the nation at 31.9 rebounds per game.
-That's 1.6 more than the 30.3 its opponents average.
+- Kansas State grabs 31.9 rebounds per game (172nd in college basketball) while allowing 30.3 per outing to opponents.
+It outrebounds opponents by 1.6 boards per game.

-- Kansas State makes 7 three-pointers per game (220th in college basketball), while its opponents have made 6.3 on average.
+- Kansas State knocks down 7 three-pointers per game (220th in college basketball) compared to its opponents' 6.3.
+It shoots 33.6% from deep, and its opponents shoot 29.7%.

-- Kansas State and its opponents have been mostly even in the turnover battle.
-The Wildcats commit 13.5 per game (319th in college basketball) and force 14.3 (36th in college basketball).
+- Kansas State forces 14.3 turnovers per game (36th in college basketball) while committing 13.5 (319th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.